anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

 - Starting with the 1.14 release, all charms come from [Charmhub](https://charmhub.io) and use the concept of [channels](https://snapcraft.io/docs/channels) to track particular versions.
 The instructions below address how to upgrade from a 1.13.x release, where charms were still from the old Juju charm store.
 The `--switch --channel=1.14/stable` arguments instruct Juju to switch to the [Charmhub](https://charmhub.io) version of the charm and track the right channel.

-- Starting with the 1.15 release AMS will enforce TLS 1.3 on its HTTPS endpoint.
+- Starting with the 1.15 release, AMS enforces TLS 1.3 on its HTTPS endpoint.
 Images older than 1.15.0 will fail to reach AMS in this case.
-To still allow older images to work with the newer AMS you can temporarily enable TLS 1.2 support again in AMS by setting the `force_tls12` [configuration option of the AMS charm](https://charmhub.io/ams/configure?channel=1.15/stable#force_tls12).
+To still allow older images to work with AMS, you can temporarily enable TLS 1.2 support again in AMS by setting the `force_tls12` [configuration option of the AMS charm](https://charmhub.io/ams/configure?channel=1.15/stable#force_tls12).

 - If you want to deploy a particular revision of a charm, you can do so by adding `--revision=<rev>` to the `juju upgrade-charm` command.